Higher Education and Student Affairs Leadership Concentration

 Home | Courses | Frequently Asked Questions | Admissions | Contact Information

-HESA Leadership Interview Days - WMU HESA Leadership Interview Days 2014 will be held February 27-28, 2014.
-This program provides an opportunity for incoming students to become familiar with the campus and HESA program, as well as interview for graduate assistantship (GA) positions.
-In order to participate in the HESA Leadership Interview Days program, a student must be accepted into the HESA Leadership concentration.
+HESA Leadership Interview Days - WMU HESA leadership interview days 2015 will be held Thursday, Feb.
+26 through Friday, Feb.
+27, 2015.
+This two-day program provides an opportunity for incoming students to become familiar with the campus and HESA program, as well as interview for graduate assistantship (GA) positions.
+In order to participate in the HESA leadership interview days program, a student must be accepted into the HESA leadership concentration.

 What is HESA?

 The Master of Arts in Educational Leadership, Higher Education and Student Affairs (HESA) concentration at Western Michigan University focuses on developing reflective practitioners for entry and mid-level positions in higher education.
 The program emphasizes a scholar-practitioner model to combine a broad-based student development and leadership theory core with required individualized field experiences.
 Distinctive to HESA is an emphasis on the centrality of diversity and inclusiveness in higher education: one of the ways this is actualized is through a required and individually designed Diversity Cognate.
 The HESA curriculum meets CAS Standards for Masters-Level Student Affairs Preparation Programs with 39 credit hours and two distinct site-based field experiences.
 Students also develop Professional Competency Areas for Student Affairs Practitioners through coursework, field experiences, and the Performance Driven Leadership Portfolio.
 The HESA program promotes innovative learning, discovery, and service through our emphasis on professional development, engagement in scholarly practice and research, and leadership in the profession.

 The Higher Education and Student Affairs (HESA) Leadership concentration at Western Michigan University prepares practitioner-scholars who: